Published: 14/05/2019 by Tamara Edgar

 Here are some post from Samson’s Early Instagram days

-The reason I’m using Samson as an example because he is not extraordinary, he’s funny, but not especially funny and most of his posts are his daily activities.
+The reason I’m using Samson as an example because he is not extraordinary, he’s not especially funny and most of his posts are his daily activities, something we all do, all day every day.
 He is cute, but not the cutest thing in the world.
 I believe lots of people own Nessie the ladle but this one had its big break.

 So why do I, with several thousands of other people follow Samson and his daily activities?
 Why does this channel trigger that emotional response that all social media managers are looking for?

 My point is, when we read about engaging content on social, we should not limit ourselves with a topic or two.
-If your client or your company allows, go outside the normal, accepted content, then do it.
-Think about your buyer persona and what makes them buy your product and then think about the emotions that trigger the purchase.
+If your client or your company allows, go outside the normal, accepted content.
+Think about your buyer persona and what makes them buy your product and then think about the emotions triggered that makes them buy.